coastwatch-training/CoastWatch-Tutorials/matchup-satellite-data-to-track-locations/R/matchup-satellite-data-to-track-locations.md

 ## Objective

-This tutorial will demonstration how to extract satellite data around a set of points defined by longitude, latitude, and time coordinates, like that produced by an animal telemetry tag, and ship track, or a glider tract.
+This tutorial will demonstrate how to extract satellite data around a set of points defined by longitude, latitude, and time coordinates, like those produced by an animal telemetry tag, and ship track, or a glider track.

 ## The tutorial demonstrates the following techniques

 - Importing track data in csv file to data frame
 - Plotting the latitude/longitude points onto a map
-- Extracting satellite data along a track from ERDDAP data server
+- Extracting satellite data from an ERDDAP data server along a track
 - Plotting the satellite data onto a map

 ## Datasets used

-**Chlorophyll a concentration, the European Space Agency’s Ocean Colour Climate Change Initiative Monthly dataset v6.0**
+**Chlorophyll a concentration, the European Space Agency’s Ocean Colour Climate Change Initiative (OC-CCI) Monthly dataset v6.0**

 We’ll use the European Space Agency’s OC-CCI product (<https://climate.esa.int/en/projects/ocean-colour/>) to obtain